kqdtran/learning-lab/stack/PITCHME.md

 - Configures servers, installs packages, monitors instances, etc.
 - Is essential to our deployment pipeline
 - CI/CD: Shippable, CodeFactor

+### Monitoring

+- AWS Cloudwatch
+- Pingdom / NewRelic
+- Sentry as our error logger
+- LogRocket as our session replay tool
+- We're working on a better logging system! (i.e. Logly, Logstash/ELK)

 ---